 But something changed in me when I started my Morning Pages.
 I started writing each day, sometimes first thing, sometimes in the afternoon, but I actually did them.
 I was skeptical that this would be another passing fancy and I’d drop it after a while, but I kept plugging along.
 Suddenly, I realized that I was nearing the end of the Leuchtturm.
 With amazement, I bought another and did something I’d never done before – I wrote on the last page of the journal.
 And that’s when I realized that somewhere along the way that the Morning Pages performed their magic on me.

 I have already completed a small stack of journals.
 I still don’t quite write in them every day, but I’m writing at least 90% of the time, which is acceptable for me.
 I have never felt as clear or as light as I have since I’ve started writing my Morning Pages.
 I have no idea when that happened, exactly, but I’m super freakin’ exciting by how good I feel.

 There is also something completely magical about waking up, pouring a steaming cup of coffee, and cracking open my journal.
 If the weather is nice, I will open a window and feel the breeze.
-I slide on my noise cancelling headphones and listen to Focus at Will, which helps me tremendously with writing consistently and not spacing out.
-Focus at will is scientifically proven to increase focus and productivity, which is great for my pages.
-Sometimes I’ll find myself staring aimlessly into the distance and thinking about a TV show or something.
-Listening to Focus at Will helps me actually write as a stream of conscious.
-If you want to see how this amazing musical tool works, try it free for 30 days and experience it for yourself!
+I slide on my noise cancelling headphones and listen to Prime Music, which helps me tremendously with writing consistently and not spacing out.
+I can listen to different kinds of ambient music or nature sounds and really feel focused when I write.
+The beauty is that there are no commercials to interrupt my train of thought.
+Try it free for 30 days and experience it for yourself!
 And if you’re a student, you can actually try Prime free for six whole months, which is absolutely fantastic.

 How the Pages Work